Shrijeeth/QueryGPT-ADK/README.md

 ### Next.js UI (In Progress)

 - Build a modern Next.js web app for natural-language-to-SQL interactions.
+(Completed)
 - Provide a user-friendly interface for entering queries and viewing generated SQL and results.
+(Completed)
 - Display results in interactive, filterable tables.
+(To Do)
 - Add authentication, query history, and user profile management.
+(In Progress)
 - Integrate responsive design and accessibility best practices.
+(To Do)
 - Enable seamless communication with the FastAPI backend via REST API.
+(Completed)

 ### FastAPI Backend (In Progress)

 - Develop REST API endpoints for query submission, execution, and validation.
+(Completed)
 - Implement CORS, rate limiting, and token-based authentication.
+(Completed)
 - Establish database connectivity and connection pooling.
+(Completed)
 - Provide interactive OpenAPI documentation via Swagger UI.
+(Completed)
 - Write unit and integration tests for API endpoints.
+(To Do)

-### BYOK & Model Provider Support (To Do)
+### BYOK & Model Provider Support (Completed)

 - Add support for BYOK (Bring Your Own Key/Model) to allow users to plug in their preferred LLM provider (e.g., OpenAI, Gemini, Ollama, Azure, local models, etc.).
 - Provide a configuration interface for selecting and managing model providers.